AlonsoEvan/Webscraping-scripts/README.md

 ## Future Development

-- Develop more complxe Scrapy scripts
+- Develop more complexe Scrapy scripts

 - Try and familiarize myself with Selenium